Termoli: Culture

 The Kimera Film Festival was established in 2003.
 Starting from 2008, the public selection of the short movies is held in Termoli, from February to April of every year.

 Termoli was also the location of the "Come Inside" video by Jamaican dancehall artist Spice.

 Just like the neighboring settlements, Termoli has a Abrëshe population.

+The ASD Termoli Calcio 1920 is a semi-professional football club founded in 1920 that currently plays in Serie D.